ministryofjustice/moj-frontend/docs/components/notification-badge.md

 You need to ’pass’ (add) visually hidden text to the code to help non-sighted users understand what the notification badge number is for.

-The hidden text ’unread’ is an example:
+In the example, the hidden text is ’unread’:

 ```html
 <a href="">Messages